prismelabs/prismeanalytics.com/src/is/progressive-analytics.md

 you're investing in a solution that can grow and adapt with your business over time.
-Experience the benefits of progressive web analytics with Prisme's [30-day free trial](https://app.prismeanalytics.com/authn/sign_up) and see how it can transform your approach to understanding and o ptimizing your website's performance.
+Experience the benefits of progressive web analytics with Prisme's [30-day free trial](https://app.prismeanalytics.com/authn/sign_up) and see how it can transform your approach to understanding and optimizing your website's performance.